DigitalFuturesOCADU/YouveBeenNotified/RTC_Basics_Examples.md

 - Shows how to map linear time to 2D display coordinates

 **Key Functions**:
-- `minuteUpdate()`: Lights up the next LED and prints status messages
+- `checkTime()`: Polls the RTC and updates when the minute changes
-- `showTimeDebug()`: Displays current second and LED position
+- `showTimeDebug()`: Displays current time values on Serial Monitor
 - `updateLED()`: Lights up the current LED position on the matrix

 **Key Variables**:
 - `ledX`, `ledY`: Track the current LED position on the matrix
 - `lastMinute`: Stores the last minute value to detect changes
-- `lastSecond`: Stores the last second value to detect changes
+- `currentMinute`: Stores the current minute from RTC

-## RTC_04_TimeCue
+## RTC_EventTrigger

 **Description**: Demonstrates triggering special events at specific times.

 **Key Features**:
-- Displays minute counting similar to RTC_01_CountMinutes
+- Displays minute counting similar to RTC_SimpleClock
 - Adds a special "cue" function that activates at a configured minute
 - When cue triggers, the entire matrix illuminates as a visual alert
 - Shows how to implement time-based event triggers

 **Key Functions**:
-- `minuteUpdate()`: Updates the counter based on count direction
+- `checkTime()`: Polls the RTC and updates when the minute changes
-- `showTimeDebug()`: Displays current second count and counter value
+- `showTimeDebug()`: Displays current time values on Serial Monitor
 - `displayMinute()`: Draws the current minute value on the LED matrix
-- `triggerCue()`: Triggers when the cue minute is reached, lighting up all LEDs
+- `triggerCue()`: Activates when the target minute is reached, lighting up all LEDs

 **Key Variables**:
 - `countDirection`: Determines counting direction (0 = up to 60, 1 = down from 60)
 - `lastMinute`: Stores the last minute value to detect changes
-- `lastSecond`: Stores the last second value to detect changes
+- `currentMinute`: Stores the current minute from RTC
-- `cueMinute`: The specific minute when the behavior should trigger (default: 1)
+- `targetMinute`: The specific minute when the event should trigger (default: 30)